se-edu/guides/tutorials/gradle.md

 ## Basics

-You use a _build file_ (named `build.gradle`) to describe how Gradle should behave for a project, using the the following three mechanisms.
+You use a _build file_ (named `build.gradle`) to describe how Gradle should behave for a project, using the following three mechanisms.

 1. **Plugins** extend the functionality of Gradle.
 For example, the `java` plugin adds support for `Java` projects.